SOLD OUT.png

-Summer Violin Camp 2026
+Summer Violin Camp 2026 - June 1-5, 2026

 Summer Violin Camp (Violin Vibes 2026) will be a 1-week, fun and challenging approach to working with growing violinists to improve every aspect of their playing.
 The workshop will be led by our master violinist, Andrew Williams.
 In addition to solo and ensemble playing, Andrew will incorporate pedagogy, theory, and practical applications into each day.
 Other guest artists will attend as well, bringing an array of expertise in areas such as rhythmic study and playing pop song covers.

-From Bach to Rock
+From Classical to Fiddle

-Daily Schedule - Violin Vibes 2026
+Daily Schedule - Violin Vibes 2026 - June 1-5, 2026

 9 am to 10 am - Scales, Warm-Ups, Fiddle song & Harmony song